 Learn about the top ranked colleges and universities for Mechanical Engineering majors.
 Some of the factors included in the ranking methodology include education quality, average earnings of graduates, accreditation, and more.

 Massachusetts Institute of Technology is the best option for students thinking about a Mechanical Engineering degree.
-This is quite a common major at MIT, with 14.8% of undergrads enrolled in it.
+This is quite a common major at MIT, with 13.0% of undergrads enrolled in it.
 Cambridge, Massachusetts is an ideal area for learners who enjoy the fast-paced city life.

 Any student who is interested in Mechanical Engineering has to take a look at Georgia Institute of Technology - Main Campus.
-This is quite a common major at Georgia Tech, with 14.9% of undergraduate students signed up for it.
+With 594 students enrolled, me is one of most popular majors at Georgia Institute of Technology - Main Campus.
 The setting in a large urban center is great for young people seeking ample choices for networking, excitement, and exploration.

 Stanford University is among your best bets if you're planning on studying Mechanical Engineering.
 Stanford University offers graduate degrees in me for those interested in an advanced degree.
 Based in Stanford, California, Stanford offers a dependable, suburban atmosphere for young people.